gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

 ## AzureInformationProtection

-This module has cmdlets for the Azure Information Protection client, including both the unified labeling and classic clients.
+The cmdlets in the [AzureInformationProtection Module](../AzureInformationProtection/AzureInformationProtection.md) module support features provided by the Azure Information Protection client, including both the unified labeling and classic clients.
 The cmdlets are installed together with the client.

 For more information, see: